CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 1: Getting started with Barracuda on Azure.md

-## Task 1: Getting started with the environment
+# 02 : Getting started with the Azure Portal

+## Overview

 In this task, you will view the pre-deployed Barracuda Cloudgen WAF VM and multiple backend web servers.